Astroua/TurbuStat/docs/tutorials/statistics/scf_example.rst

 :math:`S(\boldsymbol{\ell})` is the total correlation between the cube, and the cube shifted by the *lag*, the vector :math:`\boldsymbol{\ell}=(\Delta x, \Delta y)`.
 By repeating this process for a series of :math:`\Delta x, \Delta y)` in the spatial dimensions, a 2D correlation surface is created.
 This surface describes the spatial scales on which the spectral features begin to change.

 The correlation surface can be further simplified by computing an azimuthal average, yielding a 1D spectrum of the correlation vs. length of the lag vector.
-This form, as is presented in :ref:`Rosolowsky et al. 1999 <ref-rosolowsky1999>` and :ref:`Padoan et al. 2001 <ref-padoan2001>`, yields a power-law relation, whose slope can be used to quantify differences between different spectral cubes.
-An example of this comparison is the study by :ref:`Gaches et al. 2015 <ref-gaches2015>`, where the effect of chemical species analyzed is traced through changes in the SCF slope.
+This form, as is presented in `Rosolowsky et al. 1999 <https://ui.adsabs.harvard.edu/#abs/1999ApJ...524..887R/abstract>`_ and `Padoan et al. 2001 <https://ui.adsabs.harvard.edu/#abs/2001ApJ...547..862P/abstract>`_, yields a power-law relation, whose slope can be used to quantify differences between different spectral cubes.
+An example of this comparison is the study by `Gaches et al. 2015 <https://ui.adsabs.harvard.edu/#abs/2015ApJ...799..235G/abstract>`_, where the effect of chemical species analyzed is traced through changes in the SCF slope.

 Using
 -----